4. Tool Sandbox

 Function Tool

 Besides the tools that run in sandbox environments, you can also add in-process functions as tools for agents.
-These function tools execute directly within the current Python process without requiring sandbox isolation, making them suitable for lightweight operations and calculations.
+These function tools execute directly within the current Python process without running in sandbox, making them suitable for lightweight operations and calculations.

 Function tools offer two creation methods: